irwanphan/agres-id-nextjs/backlog.md

 User Account Management Page
 - [ok] Add Join Date to User Account Management Page, show in Sidebar
 - [ok] Change Address to Json with Address1 and Address2 on User Account Management Page
+- [] fix: billing email should be the same as login account email
+- [] fix: update user login email also update billing email

 Auth
 - [ok] fix: after success login, user is being redirected, but no information is shown on the page when loading and might confuse users